kedarps/TopicModelOnSongLyrics/README.md

 4. **getDataForTopicModelFromLyrics.py**: Prepares data for topic model from above pickled data and saves it to *'TopicModelData.mat'*

 ## Matlab scripts (run scripts in this order)
-1. **runTopicModel.m**: Runs lda topic model using Gibbs Sampling from [Matlab Topic Modeling Toolbox](http://psiexp.ss.uci.edu/research/programs_data/toolbox.htm) and saves results to *'TopicModelResults.mat'* and *'topics.txt'*.
+1. **runTopicModel.m**: Runs lda topic model using data in *'TopicModelData.mat'* and saves results to *'TopicModelResults.mat'* and *'topics.txt'*.
+For inference Gibbs sampling using the [Matlab Topic Modeling Toolbox](http://psiexp.ss.uci.edu/research/programs_data/toolbox.htm) is used.
 2. **plot*.m**: Plots some useful results.